How to Enter

 To enter a swim meet you must login to Swim Central.

-Click here for step by step instructions on how to enter once you have logged in.
+Click here for step by step instructions on how to enter.

 If your child is a new member racing for the first time, we recommend just entering 2 or 3 events in the strokes your child is comfortable with (usually freestyle, backstroke and breastroke).
 If unsure, contact M1.